SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

     jq '.' regions.json
     ```

+    Note that the outermost element in the JSON that is output is an object (`{...}`).

+1. Given that we get an object, let's just check what properties (also known as keys) exist in that object.

+    👉 Do that by asking for the keys:

+    ```bash
+    jq 'keys' regions.json
+    ```

+    You should see a single key listed (inside of an array), and that key is `datacenters`.

-1. This is combined with a [generic object index](https://stedolan.github.io/jq/manual/#GenericObjectIndex:.[%3Cstring%3E]) to give `.["datacenters"]` which is a reference to the value of the `datacenters` property.
+1. OK, so now the identity function `.` is combined with a [generic object index](https://stedolan.github.io/jq/manual/#GenericObjectIndex:.[%3Cstring%3E]) to give `.["datacenters"]` which is a reference to the value of the `datacenters` property.
 From the output earlier, we know that this is an array (a list of objects, each one representing the detail of a data center).

     👉 Try this too, and note the subtle difference in output to the previous step: